xp44mm/Notebook/Document Object Model/Altering the DOM with JavaScript.md

 1. Create an HTML element with `document.createElement`
 2. Add content to the HTML element by setting the `innerHTML`.
-3. Add it to the DOM with `parentNode.prepend` or `parentNode.append`.
+3. Add it to the DOM with `parentNode.insertBefore` or `parentNode.appendChild`.

 ```js
 let ul = document.querySelector('ul')